dialoa/imagify/README.md

 Imagify turns selected LaTeX elements into images in non-LaTeX/PDF output.
-It also allows you to use `.tex` or `.tikz` elements as image sources files, which is useful to create cross-referenceable figures with [Pandoc-crossref][] or [Quarto][].
+It also allows you to use `.tex` or `.tikz` elements as image source files, which is useful to create cross-referenceable figures with [Pandoc-crossref][] or [Quarto][].

 By default, Imagify tries to match the document's LaTeX output settings